 Everything about this hotel, from its beachfront locale to the sweeping terraces and sliding-glass doors, is aimed at maximizing views of Bali’s most sought-after shoreline.
-Local stone and wood put an Indonesian twist on the resort’s Thai design, which guests experience in the form of a black-and-dark-wood color scheme, ample water features, and Asian slats and screens.
-The hotel offers one-of-a-kind experiences, from special-occasion dinners on the beach to spice-infused cooking tours that introduce guests to the flavors of the region.
-Bustling Seminyak will lure travelers to its restaurants, bars, and nightclubs—often late into the night—but Anantara’s spacious sundecks, refreshing pools, traditional spa suites, and palm-shaded beach chairs are waiting to revive them the next day.
+Local stone and wood put an Indonesian twist on the resort’s Thai design, which guests experience in the form of a black-and-dark-wood color scheme, a mini waterfall, and Asian slats and screens.
+The hotel offers one-of-a-kind experiences, from special-occasion dinners on the beach to spice-infused cooking tours that introduce guests to the flavors of the region (the Spice Spoons experience, for example, includes samples of exotic fruits and other local ingredients, plus a beachfront Indonesian cooking class with a master chef).
+Bustling Seminyak will lure travelers to its restaurants, bars, and nightclubs—often late into the night—but Anantara’s spacious sundecks, refreshing pools, traditional spa suites, and umbrella-shaded beach chairs are waiting to revive them the next day.

 Have you been here?
 Share a tip or a photo with fellow travelers.